zfoh/haskell-beginners-projects/webwatch/README.md

 - `tagsoup` for parsing the web page and getting out the links
 - `network-uri` to deal with relative/absolute URIs
 - `configurator` to read the configuration file

-## Deployment

-I compile a statically linked binary on Linux and dropped that on an EC2 instance.